HarryBof/Youtube-Content-Guard/README.md

 * Delete all rules
 * Change the Gemini API key

-Enter the same password again or exit the extension to hide the admin panel.

 # How Video Blocking Works

-When you open a YouTube video, the extension:
+When you open a YouTube video, the extension detects the current video and retrieves its title.

+The current automatic checking flow is:

 ```text
 YouTube video